 On its payroll tax relief FAQs page, the IRS has said it would revise Form 941 for the second calendar quarter of 2020 and provide instructions on how employers should report the deferred deposits and payments.
 But the agency has also said that employers won’t have to do anything special to elect to defer deposits and payments.

 The IRS will treat deferred payments as being timely as long as they’re paid according to the revised schedule, which means it won’t apply late-payment penalties to deferred amounts.
 To avoid penalties, employers must pay 50% of the deferred amount by Dec.
 31, 2021, and the remaining 50% by Dec.
 31, 2022.

 The CARES Act also extends payroll tax relief to self-employed people, although it works a bit differently from employer payroll tax relief.

 While employers and employees generally split in equal shares the 12.4% Social Security tax, people who are self-employed must pay the entire amount themselves.
 The CARES Act allows self-employed people to defer half of their Social Security tax on net earnings from their self-employment income between March 27 and Dec.
 31, 2020.

 What’s the benefit of payroll tax deferral?

 Helping businesses maintain access to cash during the COVID-19 pandemic is a key benefit of many of the CARES Act provisions for businesses, such as the employee retention credit.
 The payroll tax deferral is meant to help businesses maintain the cash flow they need to continue operating and paying their employees, according to the U.S. Treasury Department.

-“The payroll tax break lets businesses stretch a portion of their tax liability over two years,” says Christina Taylor, director of operations for Credit Karma Tax®.
+“The payroll tax break lets businesses stretch a portion of their tax liability over two years,” says Christina Taylor, a director of operations at Credit Karma.
 “That could go a long way toward helping struggling companies keep some much-needed cash in their pockets.”

 But, Taylor cautions, businesses should be sure to plan ahead.